-If you operate a space that is not yet listed, or if you believe an initiative is missing on the list or an entry is incorrect, please get in touch via firstname.lastname@example.org and we will get back to you as soon as possible.
+If you operate a space that is not yet listed, you can send a request using the signup form and we will get back to you as soon as possible.
 Participation in the network is welcome, but not mandatory for creating an entry.

-If you've found the list helpful for your research, academic or otherwise, consider giving credit to Independent Space Index and getting in touch—we're curious to find out what you're working on.
+If you've found this website helpful for your research, academic or otherwise, consider giving credit to Independent Space Index and getting in touch—we're curious to find out what you're working on.

 Independent Space Index is organized by volunteers and driven by collaborative effort.
-We would like to thank everyone who has helped establish our initiative and the people that keep supporting it.
+We would like to thank everyone who has helped establish our initiative, and the people and organizations that keep supporting it.